Pytest plugin for controlling remote data access.

 It is also possible to install the latest development version from the source repository:

-$ git clone https://github.com/astropy/pytest-remotedata $ cd pytest-remotedata $ python ./setup.py install
+$ git clone https://github.com/astropy/pytest-remotedata $ cd pytest-remotedata $ pip install .

 In either case, the plugin will automatically be registered for use with pytest.